Bezborodko Oleg. Biography

 Turkevych displayed an early proclivity for composition.
 During her time at the L’viv Conservatory, she composed a series of liturgical works for the choir at St. George’s Cathedral, the mother church of the Ukrainian Greek Catholic Church.6 Shortly after marrying the rising Ukrainian-German expressionist painter Robert Lisowski in 1925,7 Turkevych moved to Berlin and studied composition privately with Arnold Schoenberg (1874-1951) and Franz Shreker (1878-1934).
 Turkevych earned a PhD in Musicology from the Ukrainian Free University in Prague in 1934, becoming the first woman from Galicia to receive a doctorate.
 Her boldly nationalistic dissertation was entitled “Ukrainian Folklore in Russian Operas.”
 She is now considered Ukraine’s first female composer.8 Immediately after receiving her PhD, Turkevych returned to L’viv, where she taught at the L’viv National Music Academy (sometimes called the L’viv Conservatory).
 She maintained this position until 1939, when she began working as a coach and accompanist at the L’viv National Opera alongside her sister, Irina Martynec (an opera singer).
 It was here that the two sisters met prima ballerina Daria NyzankiwskaSnihurowycz, who would become an important co-collaborator both in Ukraine and on Canadian soil more than 30 years later (for the premiere of Turkevych’s 1969 operaballet, Серце Оксани).

-Olexandr Karenstein's compositions are represented by various works of various genres and scales: operas (opera "Rebellious", chamber operas "Meeting with the Past", "Hotel of Love"), ballets (including children's ballet on the historical-revolutionary theme "Boy-Kibalchysh", "Euphraxia”), musical and choreographic paintings (“Pass”, “Don Quixote and Dulcinea”), symphonic compositions (7 symphonies, symphonic fresco “Kievan Rus”), concerts for symphony orchestra and instruments: piano, violin, wind and percussion quintet, balalaika; vocal and instrumental works, two cantatas, "Kyiv Diptych - Memories" for mixed chorus, piano trio and cymbal on the words of M. Zerova, Author of instrumental works for chamber orchestra and chamber and instrumental compositions (including "Images", "Epitaph: September 29, 1941", Quintet for strings, string quartets, Piano Quintet, Piano Sonata, Three Fugues), music for cartoons.
-Ensemble works are a significant contribution of the composer to Ukrainian musical culture and are often performed by students and concert ensemble members.
+Oleksandr Kanerstein's compositional style is characterized by vividness, democratic spirit, and diverse imagery.
+His oeuvre includes works of various genres and scales, including operas ("The Unyielding (Nepokirni)" chamber operas "Meeting with the Past", "Hotel of Love"), ballets ("Evpaksiya", the children's ballet "Hlopchysh-Kybalych"), music and choreographic pieces ("Mountain Pass", "Don Quixote and Dulcinea"), symphonic works (7 symphonies, symphonic fresco "Kyivan Rus"), concertos for symphony orchestra and instruments such as piano, violin, wind and percussion quintets; vocal and instrumental works (two cantatas, "Kyiv Diptych – Memories" for mixed choir, piano trio, and hammered dulcimer based on the words of Mykola Zerov).
+His chamber works, such as "Images", "Epitaph: September 29, 1941", String Quintet, String Quartets, Piano Quintet, Piano Sonata, and Three Fugues, hold a special place in Ukrainian musical heritage.
+These compositions are frequently performed by both students and professional musicians.

-Translated by Oleg Bufan
+Translated by Taras Demko.

 Олександр Канерштейн. Біографія

-Навчався в Київській державній консерваторії ім. П. І. Чайковського (тепер - Національна музична академія України імені П. І. Чайковського), яку закінчив в 1955 році як композитор (клас Бориса Лятошинського), а в 1956 році як піаніст (клас фортепіано Костянтина Михайлова). Виконання його Першої симфонії під батутом Н. Рахліна (1955) отримало схвальну оцінку критиків, що відзначали талант композитора у створенні справжньої великої форми, насиченої симфонізмом.
+Навчався в Київській державній консерваторії (тепер – Національна музична академія України), яку закінчив в 1955 році як композитор (клас Бориса Лятошинського), а в 1956 році як піаніст (клас Костянтина Михайлова). Виконання його Першої симфонії (1955) під батутою Натана Рахліна отримало схвальну оцінку критиків, що відзначали талант композитора у створенні справжньої великої форми.

-Над текстом працювали експертки Галицького Музичного Товариства: Любов Кияновська, Тереса Мазепа, Наталія Сиротинська
+Над текстом працювали експертки Галицького Музичного Товариства: Любов Кияновська, Тереса Мазепа, Наталія Сиротинська.

 Література: